yduartep/angular-multiversion-onedomain/angularjs-demo/README.md

 ### Running the App during Development

-The `angular-seed` project comes preconfigured with a local development web server.
-It is a Node.js tool called [http-server][http-server].
+The `angularjs-demo` project comes preconfigured with a local development web server.
+It is a Node.js tool called [superstatic][superstatic].
 You can start this web server with `npm start`, but you may choose to install the tool globally:

 ```
-sudo npm install -g http-server
+sudo npm install -g superstatic
 ```

 Then you can start your own development web server to serve static files from a folder by running: